 As much as I love to wax nostalgic about Wild Turkey, I often have to remind myself that it is a business after all.
 That said, Wild Turkey is special – not just to me, but in how they operate in comparison to many other distilleries.
-Regardless of ownership and corporate status, it is very much a family business.
-The Russell’s have been the heart and soul of Wild Turkey for, well … decades.
+Regardless of ownership and corporate status, it’s very much a family-centered business.
+The Russells have been the heart and soul of Wild Turkey for, well, decades.

 Barrels for this limited edition were chosen from the center and upper floors of Wild Turkey’s McBrayer Rickhouse.
 This harmonious mingling of liquid results in an extraordinarily enjoyable whiskey with the finesse and deep character of older bourbon anchored by the bold, balanced, and vibrant backbone of younger bourbon.

-Wild Turkey Master’s Keep Decades (2017) – 104 proof non-chill filtered KSBW – aged 10 to 20 years (blend) – bottled by Wild Turkey Distilling Co., Lawrenceburg, KY – batch #0001, bottle #19968
+Wild Turkey Master’s Keep Decades (2017) – 104-proof, non-chill filtered KSBW – aged “ten to twenty years” – bottled by Wild Turkey Distilling Co., Lawrenceburg, KY – batch #0001, bottle #19968

 Tasted neat in a Glencairn after a few minutes rest …